 - Lemongrass essence oil

-Serve it in a shallow bowl with a topping of coconut milk or cream as you please.
+Serve while hot, in a shallow bowl with a topping of coconut milk or cream.

 This keeps for two days in the refrigerator.
-Enjoy this Yummy Asian breakfast and snack.
-You can also buy crystallized ginger from any local Asian shop as a replacement for fresh ginger for this dessert.
+You could also buy crystallized ginger from an Asian grocery shop as a replacement for fresh ginger for this dessert.